chriskea/iotw-fullstack/README.md

 ## Elastic beanstalk

-Contains an Application and an environment
+Contains an Application and an environment. *Note Elastic Beanstalk will create a public IP for your instance*

 ### Application
 1. Elastic Beanstalk > Create Application